 Like all Hyundai’s, the Kona will be very well loaded with all necessary equipment.
 It will feature an 8-inch touchscreen display with live services, real-time traffic updates, Apple CarPlay and Android Auto, an 8-speaker KRELL premium audio with a subwoofer, heated and ventilated seats and more.
 It might also get the BlueLink connectivity system that debuted with the Venue.
 On the safety front, it will have six airbags, ABS, blind spot detection, hill-start assist and a reverse camera.

 The Kona will be priced around Rs.
 25 lakhs when its launched.
-Being the only all-electric SUV in the country, it will enjoy no competition for some time but with the MG eZS coming soon, the holiday period wouldn’t be long.
+Hyundai Kona is priced fairly at Rs 25.30 lakh (ex-showroom, Delhi).
+Being the only all-electric SUV in the country, it will enjoy no competition for some time but with the MG eZS coming soon, the holiday period wouldn’t be too long.
 Also, it would be interesting to see electric cars compete in the Indian market for the first time.